kubevirt/ipam-extensions/README.md

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/kubevirt/ipam-extensions/main/dist/install.yaml
 ```

+> **NOTE**: The project require cert-manager to be installed in the cluster in order to operate.
+> Installing cert-manager instructions can be found at https://cert-manager.io/docs/installation/

 ## Requesting persistent IPs for KubeVirt VMs
 To opt-in to this feature, the network must allow persistent IPs; for that,